 ABSTRACT

 The growth characteristics of transgenic Gladiolus plants cvs.
 ‘Peter Pears’ and ‘Jenny Lee’ were compared to non-transformed plants either regenerated from embryogenic callus or micropropagated in vitro.
 In vitro-grown corms from regenerated plants of ‘Peter Pears’ and ‘Peter Pears’ plants transformed with the chloroperoxidase or D4E1 gene weighed less than corms from micropropagated plants whereas corms from ‘Peter Pears’ plants transformed with the Cucumber mosaic virus replicase or Cucumber mosaic virus antibody gene were comparable in weight to corms from micropropagated plants.
 All in vitro-grown corms from regenerated and transgenic plants of ‘Jenny Lee’ were comparable in weight to those from micropropagated plants of ‘Jenny Lee’.
 Only a low percent (10-38%) of corms from transgenic plants of ‘Peter Pears’ and ‘Jenny Lee’ sprouted in the greenhouse.
 In comparison, a high percentage (70-73%) of corms produced by both micropropagated and regenerated ‘Peter Pears’ plants sprouted.
 Sprouting was moderate (35-52%) for regenerated and micropropagated corms of ‘Jenny Lee’.
 The length of the longest leaf was measured as an indicator of the plant’s size.
-Both regenerated and transgenic plants of ‘Peter Pears’ and Jenny Lee’ had shorter leaves than micropropagated plants of the same cultivar.
+Both regenerated and transgenic plants of ‘Peter Pears’ and ‘Jenny Lee’ had shorter leaves than micropropagated plants of the same cultivar.
 All ‘Jenny Lee’ plants, non-transformed and transgenic, did not increase their number of corms after one season.
 Non-transformed plants of ‘Peter Pears, increased their number of corms 4.8-5 fold, but transgenic lines with the chloroperoxidase, D4E1, and CMV replicase genes showed a drastic decline in the number of corms harvested.

 Keywords: flower bulbs, gene gun, transgenes